eugenikus8/Pneumatic-transport-Fork/README.md

 > [!WARNING]
 > ### Known issues 2.0 (Space Age):
 > - Quality does not support fluids.
 All items with quality when liquefied will be converted to normal quality
+> - Space platform does not install hidden inserter